threekeytherapy/threekeytherapy.com/_projects/bodytherapy.md

 > Most emotional, psychological, and physical issues are caused by tension stored in the body and nervous system.

-In an individual therapy session, we can work together to release this tension using a combination of touch, breathing, and conversation.
+In an individual therapy session, we work together to release this tension using a combination of touch, breathing, and conversation.

 On this page:
 - [Why work with the nervous system?](#why-work-with-the-nervous-system)